 But I also realize that many people are hesitant to take the step to secure their passwords because:

 - They don’t trust password manager apps.
-Despite the security measures of a password manager app, it’s understandable that you wouldn’t want to trust one company with passwords to all of your logins!
+Despite the security measures most password managers guarantee, it’s understandable that you wouldn’t want to trust one company with passwords for all of your logins!

 Do either of these sound familiar?